 Prepare cuttings to multiply your plants for free!
 Not to mention the strength of community spirit: perhaps that nosy neighbor would appreciate swapping cuttings of your plants with theirs!

-Lawn chair by Engin Akyurt under Pixabay license
+Lawn chair (also on social media) by Engin Akyurt under Pixabay license

 Purple grasses by Rosalyn & Gaspard Lorthiois, own work